One Day in Glasgow Best Things To Do by JetSettingFools.com

 Displays at the Fairfield Heritage Museum, Glasgow, Scotland

-A fascinating museum detailing the history of shipbuilding in Glasgow, Fairfield Heritage Museum (free) features well-displayed exhibits and artifacts that tell the story of Glasgow’s influence on shipping worldwide.
-The museum is housed in the old shipyard offices – and knowledgeable and friendly staff are on hand to offer personal insight and additional information.
+A fascinating venue detailing the history of shipbuilding in Glasgow, Fairfield Heritage Museum (free) features well-displayed exhibits and artifacts that tell the story of the city’s influence on shipping worldwide.

 Govan Old Church Stones